Mandates and Estate Agents

 - Commission isn't fixed by law.
 It's negotiated and agreed in the mandate before you sign.

-- Choosing the right agent matters more than securing the highest valuation.
+- Choosing the right agent counts for more than securing the highest valuation.
 A realistic price sells; an inflated one sits.

 - Your property's resale value reflects condition, location, and market timing, not only what you paid.